Sorrento Calcio 1945: 2020–21 season

+Current squad

 Club badge, colours and kits

 Sorrento's main colours are red and black - hence the nickname Rossoneri (Italian for the red & blacks).
 Their home kit is often red and black stripes, similar in style to AC Milan - a partner club of Sorrento who, until recently, made use of Sorrento's academy and good record and producing young talent such as Ciro Immobile.
 Sorrento's away kits are often white or occasionally yellow.
 'Zeus' are Sorrento's main technical sponsors and exclusively produce the Rossoneri's shirts.
 The Mediterranean Shipping Company are long-time sponsors of Sorrento, and their yellow 'MSC' logo can be found as the main sponsor on Sorrento's shirts.

 The Sorrento Calcio shield was historically used for many years until the club's bankruptcy in September 2015.
 When the team was re-founded as A.S.D Sorrento in 2016, other badges had to be created and used.
 The first maintained the 'shield' shape but included a mermaid and the name "Football Club Sorrento" - the historic five diamonds were relegated to the bottom of the badge.
 The second badge was a slightly different shape, simply saying "Sorrento" across the top with the five diamonds across the middle.

 In March 2021 it was announced that the "shield comes home".
 The newly formed Sorrento United 1945 - Supporters' Trust had bought ownership of the bankrupt Sorrento Calcio brand and granted exclusive use of the old badge to the club free of charge.
 The significance of the return of the old, historic badge is felt throughout the support as it had been a symbol of the club for many years, and fans feel as though the identity of Sorrento has been restored.
 Soon after the return of the shield, Sorrento announced a new kit for 2021 which drew inspiration from Sorrento kits of the 1980s by reverting to thinner black stripes and reinstating the Sorrento Calcio badge.